 - Reinstall the wheel.
 Pull back on the derailleur body and route the chain onto the smallest cog, then place the wheel in the dropouts.

 - Check that the torque washer is in the correct position and the brake rotor is in position.
 Use the photo taken for reference, if needed.
-The brake rotor should slide between the brake pads in the brake caliper.
+The brake rotor will slide between the brake pads in the brake caliper.
 If there is a gap between the axle and the dropout, use a 10 mm wrench to carefully turn the axle to line up the flat sides with the sides of the dropouts, and adjust the wheel so it is fully seated in the dropouts.

 - Install the torque arm bolt.
 On the brake rotor side, install the torque arm bolt and use a 4 mm Allen wrench torque the bolt to 2-3 Nm.
 Reinstall the bashguard, if removed.
 Place the bashguard in position, ensuring the taillight cable runs outside of the bashguard (for 2019 models only), and reinstall the bolts.